sapientcoffee/pcf-useful-scripts/backup/README.md

 * [uaac](https://docs.pivotal.io/pivotalcf/1-10/adminguide/uaa-user-management.html) or [GitHub](https://github.com/cloudfoundry/cf-uaac)
   * This will need the RubyGems site opened up through the proxy (https://rubygems.org/).
 When I individually downloaded the gems and all their dependencies I got an error messages related to the `ruby-devel` package not being available on the server (the configured repos don't have this package)
 * [Bosh](https://bosh.io/docs/bosh-cli.html)
+* BBR - this is used for the latest version of PCF (v1.11 +).
+Can be downloaded from network.pivotal.io

 ## Configure Backup